 Tax consequence of proposed dividends

-In prior year, there were no income tax consequences attached to the dividends proposed by the Company to the shareholders but not recognised as a liability in the financial statements (Note 29).
+There are no income tax consequences attached to the dividends proposed by the Company to the shareholders but not recognised as a liability in the financial statements (Note 29).

 18. INVENTORIES AND WORK-IN-PROGRESS